nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Example:
 * `liststu c/G06`shows that Betsy is a student in class G06, with Index 1.
-  `addsg 1 g/A c/G06 type/OP1` then adds the student at Index 1, Betsy, to OP1 Group A in class G06
+  `addsg 1 gn/1 c/G06 type/OP1` then adds the student at Index 1, Betsy, to OP1 Group 1 in class G06

 ### Deleting Student from a group: `deletesg`